lix-project/lix/doc/manual/rl-next/enter-debugger-more-reliably-in-let-and-calls.md

   b
 ```

-Nix would correctly enter the debugger at `builtins.break a`, but if you asked
+Lix would correctly enter the debugger at `builtins.break a`, but if you asked
 it to `:continue`, it would skip over the `builtins.break "hello"` expression
 entirely.

-Now, Nix will correctly enter the debugger at both breakpoints.
+Now, Lix will correctly enter the debugger at both breakpoints.